daniel-furman/ensemble-climate-projections/README.md

 # This activates the virtual environment
 source ensemble-climate-projections/bin/activate
 ```
 R dependencies are listed in a `requirements-R.txt` file, including the package version numbers.
-You can replicate the environment your codebase needs by using devtools::install_version:
+You can replicate the environment your codebase needs by using *devtools::install_version*:

 ```
 #!/usr/bin/bash